Money Masters Leasing & Finance Ltd Directors Report.

 21. MANAGEMENT DISCUSSION AND ANALYSIS REPORT:

-As required by Clause 52 of the SME Listing Agreement with Stock Exchanges, the Management Discussion and Analysis Report, which forms part of this Annual Report.
+As required by Regulation 34(2)(e) of SEBI (LODR) Regulations, 2015, the Management Discussion and Analysis Report, which forms part of this Annual Report.

 24. DIRECTORS AND KEY MANAGERIAL PERSONNEL:

-Mrs. Duraiya Hozef Darukhnwala (DIN: 00177073), Non-Executive Director is liable to retire by rotation at the ensuing Annual General Meeting and, being eligible he has offered himself for re-appointment.
-Your Board has recommended his re-appointment.
+Mrs. Duraiya Hozef Darukhanawala (DIN: 00177073), Non-Executive Director is liable to retire by rotation at the ensuing Annual General Meeting and, being eligible she has offered herself for re-appointment.
+Your Board has recommended her re-appointment.

 25. DECLARATION OF INDEPENDENT DIRECTORS:

-The Company has received declarations from all Independent Directors that they meet the criteria of independence as laid down under Section 149(6) of the Act and Clause 52 of the SME Listing Agreement with the Stock Exchanges.
+The Company has received declarations from all Independent Directors as required under section 149(7) that they meet the criteria of independence as laid down under Section 149(6) of the Act.

 26. EVALUATION OF BOARDS PERFORMANCE:

-Pursuant to the provisions of the Companies Act, 2013 and Clause 52 of the SME Listing Agreement, the Board has carried out an annual performance evaluation of its own performance, the directors individually as well as the evaluation of the working of its Committees.
-The manner in which the evaluation has been carried out has been explained in the Corporate Governance Report.
+Pursuant to the provisions of the Companies Act, 2013 the Board has carried out an annual performance evaluation of its own performance, the directors individually as well as the evaluation of the working of its Committees.

 27. BOARD AND BOARD COMMITTEES: